Measure performance and set targets

-Measuring business performance will not by itself drive your business forward.
-For long-term success and advances in performance, you will have to align your metrics and key performance indicators (KPIs) with clear performance targets and goals.
+Measuring business performance will not drive your business forward by itself.
+For long-term success and improved performance, you will have to align your metrics and key performance indicators (KPIs) with clear targets and goals.

 Importance of setting targets in business

 Each KPI you measure must have a target or goal associated with it.
-Without meaningful targets, you may be in the dark about the performance of your business.
+Without meaningful performance targets, you may be in the dark about how your business is doing.
 For example, you may not know: